UAW deal with GM to end strike includes pay raises, but three plants would close

 As part of the push to protect jobs, the UAW said the union and company will jointly form a committee that would meet at least quarterly to discuss the impact of future technologies like electric and self-driving vehicles and their impact on UAW members.
 This group would address instances where work has shifted out of the union due to new manufacturing processes.

-The UAW also had pushed for full-time employees earning less than the top wage rate of $32 an hour to progress to that level faster, resulting in all permanent employees reaching the top level within four years.
+The UAW has expressed concern that it could lose thousands of workers at engine and transmission plants operated by the Detroit Three automakers as the companies launch more electric vehicles in coming years.

-The UAW said GM also agreed to leave the union’s healthcare coverage untouched, meaning there will be no additional costs to members.
+In the short term, the deal promises better pay and bigger bonuses to UAW workers who have been living for a month on strike pay of $250 to $275 a week.

 If the deal is approved by the workers, the union will next begin negotiations with Ford Motor Co (F.N) or Fiat Chrysler Automobiles NV (FCA) (FCHA.MI), covering many of the same issues.
-The UAW previously agreed to temporary contract extensions with both automakers while it focused on GM.
+The UAW previously agreed to temporary contract extensions with both automakers while it focussed on GM.

 A successful ratification is not a sure thing as workers during the 2015 talks initially rejected a deal with FCA before eventually approving a revised offer.

-This year’s talks have been overshadowed by a widening federal investigation into corruption at the union, although officials and workers said they were focused on the negotiations.
+This year’s talks have been overshadowed by a widening federal investigation into corruption at the union, although officials and workers said they were focussed on the negotiations.

 Reporting by Paul Lienert and Joseph White in Detroit; Additional reporting by David Shepardson and Ben Klayman in Washington; Editing by Tom Brown and Matthew Lewis